lokilow/chaos_final_presentation/README.md

-# Reservoir Topology & Lorenz 63
+# CYSYS 5766 - Final Presentation

 Reproduction of results from Rathor et al. (2026) using Julia.